seangrey/CurriculumVitae/readme.md

 CV

-- A CV made using HTML / Bootstrap with inline and external CSS.
+- A CV made using HTML / Bootstrap.

 Special Thanks